 Every Texas lawyer is qualified to represent you in any landlord-related legal matter.
 But just because a real estate attorney in Fort Worth is qualified doesn’t mean he is your best option!

 Let’s look at an example.
 Let’s say you own a really nice boat, and you’re involved in a collision with another vessel several miles off the coast of Corpus Christi.
 A local personal injury attorney is qualified to represent you in this case.
-The attorneys from such a firm would presumably have Texas law licenses.
+Attorneys from such a firm would presumably have Texas law licenses.
 But none of them know anything about admiralty law!
 Admiralty law is not a required course in Texas law schools.
 And this is an area of law that is not regularly covered on the Texas bar exam!
 Sure – those personal injury attorneys could handle your admiralty law issue.
 But they would be a really poor choice for this area of the law.
 Much like landlord representation, admiralty lawyers learn their trade on the job.

-Girling Law will sometimes meet with a new client AFTER the client fired another rental attorney who did a poor job of handling a landlord-related legal matter.
+Girling Law will sometimes meet with a new client AFTER that client fired another rental attorney who did a poor job of handling a landlord-related legal matter.
 Sadly, it is typically more expensive for our firm to clean up another attorney’s mess.

 Are You Facing a Legal Challenge with One of Your Properties?